ianyu93/expiscor/src/content/blog/post-1.md

 )
 ```

 You can have your modules to be anything.
-Therefore, when I design my modules, I focus on less on implementations, but more on **what interfaces and components make the most sense**.
+Therefore, when I design my modules, **I focus on less on implementations, but more on what interfaces and components make the most sense**.

 For example, say that you have a large module containing three submodules to solve customer success tickets:
 1. Classify ticket categories
 2. Retrieve context for documentation
 3. Generate response

-For your classification submodule that predicts categories, if you have enough data and categories do not change, you can replace dspy.LM calls with a [fasttext](https://fasttext.cc/) model without changing the interface.
+For your classification submodule that predicts categories, if you have enough data and categories do not change, you can replace dspy.LM calls with a [fasttext](https://fasttext.cc/) model _without changing the interface_.

 For your context retrieval, perhaps in your initial build, you have everything that fits within a small dictionary, and you can just use some rules to retrieve the right context.
 In this case, you don't require a database just yet until later stages, thus you can still design the same interface (input/output), but change the internal implementation to external system (e.g. vector databases) when you reach that point.
 Just because it's a module, doesn't mean you have to make it complicated.

-Perhaps response generation you would continue to use an LM call, but you can see you'd have full flexibility on using the right tools at the right place with a consistent program.
+Perhaps response generation you would continue to use an LM call, but you can see you'd have full flexibility on using the right tools at the right place (without wrapping them over some APIs too!) with a consistent program.

 ## Final Thoughts
 Hopefully this article helps you out on your initial obstacles, but at the same time, I understand if you decide it's still not right for you and give up on the framework.
 Sometimes it's just not right for your exact scenario.

+I mostly cranked this article in a few hours, I look forward to write more of my thoughts on DSPy among other things.

-If you have any other thoughts, feel free to reach out to me on Twitter or on Discord :)
+If you have any thoughts, feel free to reach out to me on Twitter or on Discord :)